About Your Bill

 - The small farm, income assistance and life support credits also are available under this rate

-If you haven't used service for 18 months, our system uses average statistics to compute the estimate.
+If this is a new account with no energy use history, the comparison period must use the average from the rate category of the account.
 As long as your lifestyle remains the same, our estimating system is very accurate.
 When your lifestyle varies, it is more difficult to provide an accurate estimate.

 Higher than normal energy bills can be caused by many factors, including the following:

 Days in a billing month.
 The average number of days billed each month is 30.
 A few days more or less could make the total amount due higher or lower than previous months.
 You are billed only for the "energy use" shown on your bill.

 Additional summer appliance/increased electric and natural gas use.
 Air conditioning, dehumidifiers, swimming pool pumps and hot tubs generally increase energy use in the summer months.
 Also, the addition of a new appliance such as a plasma TV or second refrigerator will increase electric use.